These guides are AI-generated educational summaries — not legal or medical advice.

 Not addressing all four pain activity categories separately

-Why: The DBQ has four separate checkboxes for bending, ADLs, walking, and climbing stairs.
+The DBQ has four separate checkboxes for bending, ADLs, walking, and climbing stairs.
 The number of boxes checked directly determines your rating tier.
 If you only describe pain generally without addressing each activity, the examiner may not check all applicable boxes.

-Do this instead: Before the exam ends, go through all four activities with the examiner: 'I want to make sure we discussed bending, daily activities like dressing, walking, and climbing stairs separately.'
+Instead: Before the exam ends, go through all four activities with the examiner: 'I want to make sure we discussed bending, daily activities like dressing, walking, and climbing stairs separately.'
 Confirm each one has been addressed.

 Impact: Can be the difference between 20% and 60% or 100%